urbit/azimuth/docs/constitution.md

 ### Escape

 **Interface:**
-`escape(uint32 _ship, uint16 _parent)`
+`escape(uint32 _ship, uint32 _sponsor)`

 **Description:**
-Escape to a new parent.
-Takes effect when the new parent accepts the adoption.
+Escape to a new sponsor.
+Takes effect when the new sponsor accepts the adoption.

 **Requirements:**
 - The caller must be the owner of the chosen ship.
-- The chosen new parent must be `Living`.
+- The chosen new sponsor must be `Living`.
+- The chosen ship must not be a galaxy.
+- For stars, the chosen sponsor must be a galaxy.
+- For planets, the chosen sponsor must be either a star or a planet with a star max 4 jumps up the sponsorship chain.

 **Result:**
-Sets the escape of the ship to the chosen parent.
+Sets the escape of the ship to the chosen sponsor.

 ### Cancel escape